 F. Time for the Formal Mediation.
 The Parties shall agree on the time for the Mediation after consultation with the Mediator if one has been appointed.
 If the Parties fail to reach agreement, then the WSPP Representative shall set the time which shall not be more than twenty-one days after the notice initiating the Mediation is received after consultation with the Parties and any Mediator.

 G. Conduct of the Formal Mediation.
 The Mediator shall have the ability to conduct the Mediation in any manner which the Mediator believes is appropriate to facilitate resolution of the dispute.
-Each Party shall have at least one officer with the authority to settle the dispute present at the Mediation.
+Each Party shall have at least one representative with the authority to settle the dispute present at the Mediation.
 The Mediation shall be private and confidential and the Mediator shall have the authority to exclude any person not directly involved unless the Parties agree otherwise in writing.
 At the Mediation, each Party shall have the right to make a brief presentation of its case and to question the other Party.
 Each Party also may be represented by counsel.

 H. Replacement of the Mediator.
 If the Mediator resigns, withdraws or is no longer able to serve, then the Parties shall have two Business Days in which to agree on a new Mediator.
 If the Parties are unable to agree within such time, the WSPP Representative shall appoint a replacement Mediator from the list used to select the first Mediator within two Business Days after being notified that the Parties are unable to agree.
 The dates and deadlines in this section may require modification if the mediator is replaced.
 Any extensions shall be as limited as possible.